 Follows Established Trails

-Once I’ve completed the Six-Peak Circuit in the Spring Mountains, Nevada, I’ll create a page documenting the adventure.
-I project this to happen during the Summer of 2020.
-At that point my age will be 64.
+Once I’ve completed the Six-Peak Circuit in the Spring Mountains in Nevada, I’ll create a page documenting the adventure.

 In order of ascent: